huggingface/transformers/docs/source/en/model_doc/instructblipvideo.md

 specific language governing permissions and limitations under the License.
 -->

-# InstructBLIP
+# InstructBlipVideo

 ## Overview

+## Overview

-The InstructBLIP model was proposed in [InstructBLIP: Towards General-purpose Vision-Language Models with Instruction Tuning](https://arxiv.org/abs/2305.06500) by Wenliang Dai, Junnan Li, Dongxu Li, Anthony Meng Huat Tiong, Junqi Zhao, Weisheng Wang, Boyang Li, Pascale Fung, Steven Hoi.
+The InstructBLIPVideo is an extension of the models proposed in [InstructBLIP: Towards General-purpose Vision-Language Models with Instruction Tuning](https://arxiv.org/abs/2305.06500) by Wenliang Dai, Junnan Li, Dongxu Li, Anthony Meng Huat Tiong, Junqi Zhao, Weisheng Wang, Boyang Li, Pascale Fung, Steven Hoi.
-InstructBLIP leverages the [BLIP-2](blip2) architecture for visual instruction tuning.
+InstructBLIPVideo uses the same architecture as [InstructBLIP](instructblip) and works with the same checkpoints as [InstructBLIP](instructblip).
+The only difference is the ability to process videos.

 The abstract from the paper is the following: